By continuing to use this website, you agree to the Terms of Service & Privacy Policy

 Anand G, Bridge H, Rackstraw P, Chekroud AM, Yong J, Stagg CJ, et al. Cerebellar and cortical abnormalities in paediatric opsoclonus-myoclonus syndrome.
 Dev Med Child Neurol 2015;57:265-72.

-Tate ED, McGee NM, Pranzatelli MR. Clinical and Demographic Features of 389 Children with OMS: an International Cohort.
-Proceedings of the 13th International Child Neurology Congress, Iguazu Falls, Brazil, May 4-9, 2014.
+the 13th International Child Neurology Congress, Iguazu Falls, Brazil, May 4-9, 2014.
 JICNA 1(Suppl 1):27 (FP79).

 Pike M. Opsoclonus-myoclonus syndrome.
-Handb Clin Neurol 2013;112:1209-11.
+Handb Clin Neurol.
+2013;112:1209-11.

 Pranzatelli MR, Tate ED, McGee NR, Travelstead AL, Colliver JA, Ness JM, et al. BAFF/APRIL system in pediatric OMS: relation to severity, neuroinflammation, and immunotherapy.
 J Neuroinflammation 2013;10:10.